Thelo Aasgaard: Club career

 Aasgaard made his professional debut with Wigan in a 1–0 EFL League One loss at home to Peterborough United on 20 October 2020.
 He scored his first goal for Wigan in a 2–1 defeat against Oxford United on 21 November 2020.
-Aasgaard ended his first season having played 35 times in all competitions, including 13 league starts, scoring 3 goals.

 In January 2021, Aasgaard signed his first professional contract with Wigan, signing until the summer of 2023.
+He ended his first season having played 35 times in all competitions, including 13 league starts, scoring three goals.

-After a solid start to the 2021/22 season, Aasgaard signed an improved four-and-a-half year contract, running until June 2026.
+After the start of the 2021–22 season, Aasgaard signed an improved four-and-a-half-year contract, running until June 2026.
+In July 2023, he signed a further contract extension until 2028.

+Luton Town

+On 28 January 2025, Aasgaard signed for Championship side Luton Town for an undisclosed fee.
+On 1 February 2025, Aasgaard made his debut for Luton in a 1–1 draw against Sheffield Wednesday.

+Rangers

+After Luton’s relegation from the Championship, Aasgaard joined Scottish Premiership club Rangers on 5 July 2025 for an undisclosed fee which was reported to be £3.5 million.
+He signed a contract running until 2029.
+After an early injury ruled him out of the opening league and European fixtures, Thelo finally made his debut coming on as a second half substitute in a 4–2 victory over Alloa Athletic in the Premier Sports League Cup.

 International career

 Aasgaard was born in Liverpool, England, and is of Norwegian descent through his father, and of French descent through his mother.

 He represented the Norway under-16 team three times in 2018.

-In August 2021, Aasgaard was called up to the Norway under-20 team for the first time, and made his debut on the right of midfield in their 1-1 draw with Germany under-20 on 6 September 2021.
+In August 2021, Aasgaard was called up to the Norway under-20 team for the first time, and made his debut on the right of midfield in their 1–1 draw with Germany under-20 on 6 September 2021.

+On the 9th September, 2025, Aasgaard scored four goals for Norway off the bench at the 65th minute against Moldova in an 11–1 victory in the UEFA World Cup Qualifiers.